BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_standard_client_request.md

 ---
-name: Request for an SSO Client in a standard realm
+name: Request for an Pathfinder SSO Client in a standard realm
 about: To create a set of SSO clients (in KeyCloak DEV, TEST, PROD).
 title: ''
 labels: keycloak-client, pending, sso